rcbops/rackspace_privatecloud_jobs/sre-operational-fabric.md

 The ideal candidate will have the following (**not** hard requirements):

-- Experience defining architecture of production systems that run at scale
+- Experience defining and operating production systems that run at scale
 - Experience developing and deploying applications at scale
 - Experience working on distributed teams
 - Experience with 0DD CI/CD on Kubernetes using Helm